MarshallKrakauer/SantoriniAI/README.md

 # Santorini AI

 This code seeks to implement the abstract board game Santorini with Python.
-The interfact of the game is implemented with Pygame, and the AI uses the minimax algorithm, optimized with alpha-beta pruning.
-I am working on a Monte Carlo Tree Search AI, but that is not currently functioning.
+The interface of the game is implemented with Pygame.
+There are two AIs: one uses Minimax and one used Monte Carlo Tree Search (MCTS).

 ## Getting Started